 The Global Community is gearing up for the 29th leg of the Conference of Parties to be held in Baku, Azerbaijan.
-The call for climate action has been ringing for decades, however, the need has never been more urgent as the global south, which is bearing the worst brunt of the pulsating consequences despite being the least contributor, is impaired by inadequate financial solutions to hedge the associated calamities.
+The call for climate action has been ringing for decades, however, the need has never been more urgent as the global south, which is bearing the worst of the consequences despite being the least contributor, is impaired by inadequate financial solutions to address these challenges.

 “The discussions must move beyond pledges and translate into tangible action on climate finance, technology transfer, and capacity building.
 For developing nations, resilience in the face of climate impacts, clean energy access, and equity in climate negotiations will be key issues,” says Patrick Kiarie of We Don’t Have Time, Kenya Country Director.